Masoud Barzani: President of Kurdistan Region

-A major result of Saddam Hussein's defeat in the Gulf War (1991) and Operation Provide Comfort was the ultimate establishment of Kurdish control over their traditional homeland in northern Iraq, known as Iraqi Kurdistan and "South Kurdistan".
+A major result of Saddam Hussein's defeat in the Gulf War (1991) and Operation Provide Comfort was the ultimate establishment of Kurdish control over northern Iraq in 1992, he was given a Turkish passport by the then-president Turgut Özal in order to help Barzani travel freely.
 Just a few months after the creation of the autonomous zone, free elections (a first in Iraq) were held in 1992.
 The two main Kurdish parties, namely Barzani's KDP and the Jalal Talabani-led Patriotic Union of Kurdistan (PUK), split the vote, and subsequently split the government ministries evenly.
 In May 1994, however, fighting broke out between the Peshmerga of the PUK and of the KDP.
 On August 31, 1996 Barzani called on the assistance of Saddam Hussein's regime to help him combat the PUK, which was receiving Iranian assistance.
 With the aid of the Iraqi army, the KDP drove the PUK from Iraqi Kurdistan's major cities.
 The PUK eventually regrouped and retook Suleimani and parts of Hawler province.
 An end to the civil war was brokered in 1998 in the Washington Peace Accords, leaving the Kurdish zone divided between the KDP in the Northwest and PUK in the Southeast.
 After the invasion of Iraq in 2003, the KDP and PUK gradually established a unified regional government.
 Barzani became a member of the Iraqi Governing Council and was the president of the council in April 2004.
 He was elected as the President of Iraqi Kurdistan by the Parliament of Iraqi Kurdistan in June 2005.

 As President of the Kurdistan Region, Barzani has made official visits to several countries and met dignitaries of the likes of US President George W. Bush, UK Prime Minister Tony Blair, the Pope at the Vatican, the Italian Prime Minister Silvio Berlusconi in Rome and King Abdullah of Saudi Arabia in Riyadh.

 In July 2009, in the first direct elections for the presidency of the autonomous Kurdistan Region, Masoud Barzani was reelected as president by a popular ballot, receiving 69.6% of the votes.
 The elections were closely monitored by international observers and the Iraqi Electoral Commission.
 In August 2013, after the expiration of his 8-year term, the parliament extended his presidency for another two years, and he continued in the role even beyond this extension.

 Masoud Barzani was one of the eight candidates shortlisted in the Time magazine's 2014 Person of the Year, for his efforts to push for Kurdish independence with the ongoing fight against the Islamic State of Iraq and Syria.